 About the Position Paper

 The BUHMUN conference requires that each delegate prepares and submits a position paper.
-A position paper is an essay that details your country’s policies on the topic(s) being discussed.
-Writing a position paper assists you in organising your ideas so that you can share your country’s position with other delegates at BUHMUN.
+A position paper is an essay that details your country's policies on the topics being discussed.
+Writing a position paper assists you in organising your ideas so that you can share your countries position with other delegates at BUHMUN.
 You will also utilise the position paper to develop your speeches and working papers.
-To be as prepared as possible, you must research both your country and the topic being discussed.
+To be as prepared as possible, you must research your country and the topic.
 Please take note of the BUHMUN guidelines when writing your position paper.
 Failure to follow these guidelines may impede you from being considered for an award.

 BUHMUN Position Paper Guidelines

-- Citations and references are not used in BUHMUN Position Papers.
-They are written like a policy statement from a foreign ministry.
+- Citations and references are not required for a BUHMUN position paper.
+The papers should be written like a policy statement from a foreign ministry. *

 Writing a Position Paper

-Every BUHMUN position paper has three parts: a heading; an introduction; and a body.
+Every BUHMUN position paper has three parts: are you heading; an introduction; and a body.

-The heading needs to include the country being represented, the delegate’s name and high school, and the topic being addressed.
+The heading needs to include the country being represented, the delegates name and high school, and the committee topic being addressed.

 Part 2.
 Introduction (No more than one (1) paragraph):

-The body is a summary of your country’s position in response to your committee’s sub-topics.
+The body summarises your country’s position concerning the subtopics you have identified.
 Your paper should use subheadings to convey your country’s concerns and ideas.
-Remember, a good position paper will not only provide facts but also make suggestions for resolutions to the ongoing problem.
+Remember, a good position paper will provide facts and make suggestions for resolutions to the ongoing problem that has been identified.

 For your convenience, there are several worksheets and website resources to assist you in writing your Position Paper.
 These resources can be found here.